 Case history #1

-A 66-year-old man with a smoking history of 1 pack per day for the past 47 years presents with progressive shortness of breath and chronic cough, productive of yellowish sputum, for the past 2 years.
+A 66-year-old man with a smoking history of one pack per day for the past 47 years presents with progressive shortness of breath and chronic cough, productive of yellowish sputum, for the past 2 years.
 On examination he appears cachectic and in moderate respiratory distress, especially after walking to the examination room, and has pursed-lip breathing.
 His neck veins are mildly distended.
 Lung examination reveals a barrel chest and poor air entry bilaterally, with moderate inspiratory and expiratory wheezing.
 Heart and abdominal examination are within normal limits.
 Lower extremities exhibit scant pitting edema.

 Case history #2